 The measures include enhanced personal hygiene, monitored hygiene practices, ensuring those who are unwell do not attend or visit services, reducing mixing between cohorts where possible and upholding policy around immunisations.
-During the current Stage 4 restrictions you can refer to the COVID safe guidelines outlined on the Business Victoria website.

 Infection prevention and control for child care services